General and Living Wills

 If a person becomes unable to make their own medical decisions due to incapacitation, accident, or dementia, legal documents can tell treatment providers whom you want to make decisions on your behalf or what decisions you prefer in various situations.
 Without such documents, these decisions may be placed in the hands of a healthcare provider or judge.

 There are two main types of healthcare directives every person should have.
-First, a “power of attorney” (called a “proxy directive” in New Jersey) names someone to make decisions on your behalf.
-Second, a “living will” (called an “instruction directive” in New Jersey) tells treatment providers what your wishes are; for instance, if you become completely incapacitated and on life support for an extended period of time.
+First, a power of attorney (proxy directive) names someone to make decisions on your behalf.
+Second, a living will (instruction directive) tells treatment providers your wishes; for instance, if you become completely incapacitated and are on life support for an extended period of time.

-Many people simply execute a document called an “advance directive for health care” which covers both grounds—naming a proxy directive and setting forth your wishes for medical treatment in various situations.
+Many people simply execute a document called an “advance health care directive,” which covers both grounds, naming a proxy directive and setting forth your wishes for medical treatment in various situations.

 A person cannot designate their attending physician or employee of a healthcare institution where they are a patient or resident to serve as their proxy.

-An experienced Somerville family law lawyer can explain the attributes you may want in a health care representative, and help you decide who to name to that position.
+An experienced lawyer can explain the attributes you may want in a healthcare representative and help you decide who to name to that position.

-Somerville Family Law Lawyers at Lyons & Associates, P.C.
-Assist People with Wills and Living Wills
+New Jersey Estate Planning Lawyers at Lyons & Associates, P.C.
+Assist People With Wills and Living Wills

 Although thinking about the inevitable can be difficult, spelling out your wishes in detail is a gift to your family members.
-Take the guesswork and worry out of their hands by calling the experienced Somerville family law lawyers at Lyons & Associates, P.C. today at 908-575-9777 or by contacting us online to schedule a confidential consultation.
-We provide skilled counsel to our clients in a full range of family law matters, including divorce, trusts, wills, and estates.
+Take the guesswork and worry out of their hands by speaking with one of our experienced New Jersey estate planning lawyers at Lyons & Associates, P.C. today.
+Call us at 908-575-9777 or contact us online to schedule a free, confidential consultation.
+Located in Somerville, Morristown, and Freehold, New Jersey, we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.